 4. Post-Acquisition Management

 After the acquisition, the entrepreneurs typically take on significant management roles in the acquired company, often serving as CEO or President.
-They work to grow and improve the business over a period of usually 5-10 years.
+They work to grow and improve the business, usually over a period of 5-10 years.
 This can vary based on the model.

 - For traditional search funds, the acquisition entrepreneur generally takes the CEO role.